Tima Kumkum: Early life and education

 Tima was born on Thursday 17 September in Obuasi to Mary Andzi Quainoo and Felix Kwaah Yeboah.

 She received her high school education from Ghana National College, where she studied general arts, and continued to the Institute of Business Management & Journalism, where she graduated with a diploma in journalism before topping up with a bachelor's degree in journalism at Jayee University College.
-She is currently reading her masters in PR at Ghana Institute of Journalism.
+She graduated with masters in PR at Ghana Institute of Journalism in 2023.
+She was also honored as media personality of the year at Africa Arts and Achievers Awards.

 Career

 She is the host of Aben Show which was aired on AdomTV but now Angel TV.

 Tima was honored together with Akumaa Mama Zimbi and Andy Dosty for their influence and impact in Ghana's Showbiz industry at the 2022 Ghana Tertiary Awards.